tjbz101/tjbz101.github.io/README.md

         let reviewText = '';
         switch (stringName) {
           case 'Wilson Poly Last':
-            reviewText = 'Wilson Poly Last, a discontinued polyester, offers solid control and durability, though its age may reduce elasticity.
-Users note a stiff feel, ideal for baseline play if stored well.';
+            reviewText = 'Wilson Poly Last, a discontinued polyester, offers solid control and durability, Users note a stiff feel, ideal for baseline play if stored well.';
             break;
           case 'Asics Resolution 16':
             reviewText = 'Asics Resolution 16, a polyester string, delivers excellent spin and control with decent durability.
 Players praise its crisp response, though it may feel harsh for some.';